 It became quite the blessing that my sister gave birth to my youngest nephew at that same hospital over the course of the project.
 My family gifted an additional large-scale work to Labor & Delivery featuring the hands of one of her nurses.
 There were 3 other unanticipated blessings along the way.
 My mom participated during one of her appointments at the hospital.
 Fojtasek’s oldest cat, Munchkin, laid his paw print shortly before he passed away.
 The Leadership Team surprised Fojtasek at her last Leadership Team meeting as CEO with a specially commissioned, smaller-scale work drawn from the same series.

-The works are located at 19 locations throughout 2 counties.
+The works are located at 19 locations:

 Currently, I’m working on 19 works for Henry Ford Allegiance Health System and 10 works for University of Michigan-Ann Arbor.
 Our team also recently installed ‘Everyone Loves Somewhere’ at 4 locations as part of this year’s Detroit Design 139 Biennial.
 For more information on DD 139, click this link.
 Briefly, it is part of this year’s Detroit Month of Design (September 2019).